 And the vote in the Ionian Parliament was more symbolic than essential, the decision was taken.

-The Agreement for the delivery of the Ionian Islands provided some very severe conditions for Greece, which undertook and agreed to pay many compensation to foreign governments, companies and individuals.
+The Agreement for the delivery of the Ionian Islands provided some very severe conditions for Greece, which undertook and agreed to pay any compensation to foreign governments, companies, and individuals.

 There were also disagreements and unrest because of the fear that the Ionian Islands would lose their good financial position by joining a poor state.